 There is no clear evidence that the TDF can significantly affect firms' productivity and competitiveness within a five-year period, although there is a suggestion of positive impacts.
-However, these outcomes, which are often the general objective of the programs, are more likely related to a longer run impact of policy.
 Although it is possible that TDF programs do not produce productivity and competitiveness gains, it is also possible that these impacts occur over a time frame longer that the five years for which the evaluations have data.
-For this reason, the long run impact of the TDF has to be carefully monitored.
-Follow up evaluations, allowing for larger time lags to analyze the same groups of treated and non-treated firms, is strongly recommended.
-In addition, this result should be carefully taken into consideration in the ex-ante estimation of the program's internal rate of return.
+Follow up evaluations, allowing for larger time lags to analyze the same groups of treated and non-treated firms, is probably a good idea in the case of most R&D public subsidies.
+At the same time, the goals of the various programs need to be kept in mind: if the purpose is to increase innovative activity by lowering its cost, a lower marginal private return is expected to result.

-Governments should always consider the inclusion of services that can complement the financial support of innovation activities and should be more accurate in defining firms' constraints beyond those of financial nature.
-Shortage of skilled labour could significantly affect firms' innovation strategy and plan (as could have happened to some extent in Chile, for example).
-The provision of financial support should be complemented by measures aimed at tackling other relevant constraints.
-Governments should promote access to highly educated human capital, in particular for those firms that have limited possibility of directly hiring these specialists.
-The FNDCT results suggest how the interaction between firms and universities can be an effective response to this need.
+The results here also highlight the need for other services that can complement the financial support of innovation activities.
+Shortage of skilled labour could significantly affect firms' innovation strategy and plans (as could have happened to some extent in Chile, for example).
+Government-provided access to highly educated human capital may be desirable, in particular for those firms that have limited possibility of directly hiring these specialists.
+The results for FNDCT in Brazil suggest that interaction between firms and universities can be an effective response to this need.